 Dr Steve Garth, Independent member of the Minchin Moore investment committee, Principal at Principia Investment Consultants

-Rampant inflation, rising interest rates, war in Ukraine, Covid in China and falling bond and stock prices… It’s a very volatile time in markets and investors have every reason to be unsettled by global events.
+Rampant inflation, rising interest rates, a war in Ukraine, Covid in China, and falling bond and stock prices… It’s a very volatile time in markets and investors have every reason to be unsettled by global events.
 And on top of what’s already happening, some market commentators are throwing around the “R” word.
 You are bound to see and hear the financial media talking about possible recession in coming days and weeks.

 But what is a recession, and as investors what can we do about it?
 We’ll come to the best plan to navigate through volatile markets and possible recessions a little later, but first it’s worth a reminder that a recession is part and parcel of a dynamic economy.
 It’s not pleasant, but they do happen from time to time.

 Technically, a recession is two consecutive quarters of negative growth.
 This seems odd to think about negative growth so soon after coming out of the global pandemic and getting “back to normal”.
 In fact, by all accounts from the Reserve Bank the Australian economy is in pretty good shape…

 So why are market commentators now talking about a recession?
 It all has to do with inflation.

 As the world started to recover from the pandemic financial markets started pricing into their forecasts that interest rates would soon rise, given that central banks would stop their QE (quantitative easing) programs and economies would return to normal.